cjamesni/Python-API-Connector/README.md

 Please make sure you have converted ALL custom converters and filters to py3 syntax before upgrading the connector to the 2.1.0 or above.

-# The Oomnitza Connector
+# The Oomnitza Python API Connector
-Oomnitza has created a unified connector, lovingly crafted using Python, which is a single application that can be used to pull data from multiple sources and push it to your Oomnitza application.
+Oomnitza created a unified connector, crafted using Python, which is a single application that can be used to pull data from multiple sources and push it to an Oomnitza Cloud instance.
 The connector can presently pull data from the following sources:

 * Airwatch [http://www.air-watch.com](http://www.air-watch.com/)